 Hello & thanks for viewing my page!

 Long story short, I'll be climbing Mt.
 Kenya in the summer - in its 5199 metres glory - to fundraise for a charity close to my heart, Raising Futures Kenya (formally known as Vision Africa).
-Please help me reach my target of £2750, your support means a lot!

 I witnessed first hand the amazing work Raising Futures is doing in Kenya and I believe every donation will ensure that children and young people are empowered through access to quality education and facilities.